 Other Managers may be required to fulfil Communication manager, legal advisory manager, financial manager, …

-SELECTION AND RECRUITMENT
+S

 SELECTION PROCESS

-IALA Guideline G1156 on Recruitment, Training and Assessment of VTS Personnel recommends policies and processes for the selection and recruitment of VTS personnel. role identified with VTS management minimum entry requirements may be included
+IALA Guideline G1156 on Recruitment, Training and Assessment of VTS Personnel recommends policies and processes for the selection and recruitment of VTS personnel.
+Detailed job descriptions for VTS Management should be developed focusing on the function, its objectives and its responsibilities.
+Depending on the role/function identified with VTS management minimum entry requirements may be included in the selection process, such as:

 Prior skills, knowledge and experience;

+VTS certification and qualification;

 Personal suitability characteristics;

 Communication skills;

+People (management) skills;

-Agility and ability to perform in stressful situations;
+Agility and ability to perform in stressful and demanding situations;

+Leadership skills;

+Performance management;

+International English Language Testing System (IELTS) level 5, or its equivalent

 RECOGNITION OF EXPERIENCE AND PRIOR LEARNING

+Managers should be familiar with VTS, the tasks performed by the VTS personnel and interactions with allied services and other stakeholders.
+This depends on the roles and responsibility of each manager.

 VTS MANAGER TRAINING

-GENERAL MANAGEMENT TRAINING
+MANAGEMENT COMPETENCIES

+As the organization of a VTS may differ largely throughout the world a training program applicable everywhere is not feasible.
+Moreover VTS providers should ensure that their selection process guarantees candidates for VTS management functions possess the adequate attributes and skills associated with that function.
+However to supplement knowledge or as part of continuous professional development different types of management training may be included.

 [General Management Training]